Top 11 LLM Models of 2026 and 17 Ways to Use Them

 This model proves that smaller is not always worse.
 Falcon 3 comes in sizes from 1 billion to 10 billion parameters.
 It is best for single-GPU or laptop use, advanced reasoning, and multi-language support.
 It mainly competes with Llama 3.

-Best for: Specialized areas like conversational agents, with future plans for multimodal capabilities (text, image, video, audio).
+Best for: Specialized areas such as conversational agents, with future plans for multimodal capabilities (text, images, video, audio).

 Phi-4 by Microsoft has just 14 billion parameters yet outperforms much larger models on certain tasks.
 This model is best suited for applications that require an AI system to run locally, without the expense of GPU clusters.
 It is specifically designed for mobile apps, offline devices, or deployment on your own servers, without costing more.